Chris Watson (musician)

 Christopher Richard Watson (born 21 November 1953) is an English musician and sound recordist.
 A founding member of the Sheffield-based industrial band Cabaret Voltaire, Watson's subsequent work in field recordings since 1981 has included television documentaries and experimental musical collaborations.

 Music

 Watson was a founding member of Cabaret Voltaire, and later formed Hafler Trio.

 He has released several solo albums of field recordings including: Outside the Circle of Fire, Stepping into the Dark (which won an Award of Distinction at the 2000 Prix Ars Electronica Festival in Linz, Austria), Weather Report, and El Tren Fantasma.
-He has also released a variety of works in collaboration with other artists, including Mika Vainio of Pan Sonic, Philip Jeck, Hazard, Fennesz, AER (Jon Wozencroft, aka "Alpha Echo Romeo"), Biosphere, BJNilsen, and Marcus Davidson.
+He has also released a variety of works in collaboration with other artists, including Mika Vainio of Pan Sonic, Philip Jeck, Hazard, Fennesz, AER (Jon Wozencroft, "Alpha Echo Romeo"), Biosphere, BJNilsen, and Marcus Davidson.
 All of these recordings were released on Touch, which releases material digitally through Bandcamp.

 His album Weather Report (2003) was named as one of the "1000 albums to hear before you die" by The Guardian in 2007.